 That’s where Rolfing® comes in.

 A key component in helping the brain change its narrative/meaning about pain is moving in a way that the brain and nervous system feel are safe.

-Rolfing® combines safe and effective hands-on manual therapy with structural integration, addressing your entire body by way of fascia and connective tissue while simultaneously teaching it how to move more safely and effectively with movement education.
+Rolfing® combines safe and effective hands-on soft tissue treatment, addressing your entire body by way of connective tissue while simultaneously teaching it how to move more safely and effectively with new movement patterns.